digitalearthafrica/thematic-layers/CHIRPS_rainfall/README.md

 The product is produced by the Climate Hazards Group, Department of Geography, University of California at Santa Barbara, in collaboration with the USGS Famine Early Warning Systems Network (FEWS NET).

-More information about the product can be found at https://data.chc.ucsb.edu/products/CHIRPS-2.0/README-CHIRPS.txt.
+More information about the product can be found at https://www.chc.ucsb.edu/data/chirps and https://www.nature.com/articles/sdata201566.